petrsmid/unicredit-connector/README.md

 	//Pay!
 	connector.uploadForeignPaymentPackage("ref_12345", payment);

 What happens under the cover: The connector creates a package file with one payment.
-The file would be named TODO.
+The file would be named yyyy-MM-dd_HH-mm-ss_ref_12345.csv.
 The file is signed by PGP and uploaded into the webdav folder.

 The Ballance